Skip to main content

 #TOP4ranking for Estonian students across all of OECD

 Basic education is compulsory in Estonia.
 All children living in Estonia, including children from other countries, are required to attend school from age 7 until grade 9 or age 17.
-This is the minimum general education that provides the right to acquire senior secondary education or to enter working life.
+This minimum general education provides the right to acquire senior secondary education or enter working life.
 According to the PISA tests, the results of Estonian 15-year-olds are the best in Europe and among the strongest in the entire world.

 You can find more information about the education system in Estonia on the Education Estonia website.
 For a comprehensive overview of higher education, visit Study in Estonia.